eth-protocol-fellows/protocol-studies/docs/wiki/CL/cl-networking.md

 ## libp2p - P2P protocol

 [libp2p][libp2p-docs] is the protocol used for peer to peer communication.
-It was orginially developed for IPFS. [libp2p and Ethereum][libp2p-and-eth] is a great article for a deep-dive on the history of libp2p, and its adoption in the Consensus clients.
-It allows comunication over multiple transport protocols like TCP, QUIC, WebRTC, etc.
+It was orginally developed for IPFS. [libp2p and Ethereum][libp2p-and-eth] is a great article for a deep-dive on the history of libp2p, and its adoption in the Consensus clients.
+It allows communication over multiple transport protocols like TCP, QUIC, WebRTC, etc.

 <figure class="diagram" style="text-align:center">